starvagrant/toh/toh.markdown/older_than_words.md

 "You... bit me!" he exclaimed.
 Electra merely giggled, and went for a second swipe, which Creed dodged.
 He tried to pin her to the floor to protect himself.
 She wriggled under his grip, her sweat making her increasingly harder to grapple.
 She deflected his attempts with apparent ease, though he reapplied himself until he'd had grab of both of her wrists.

 "I don't surrender when I make love," she whispered deliciously.
 It became clear he would have to take her, to claim her.
 She was a smart and beautiful woman, sweaty and alive.
-He felt a more sinister feeling for her flood his veins, something heart stopping and tender at the same time, the feeling of his own animal hungred.
+He felt a more sinister feeling for her flood his veins, something heart stopping and tender at the same time, the feeling of his own animal hungered.

 Electra finally not only broke completely free, she spotted a weakness in Creed's balance and rolled him over, not quite winding him, but sprawling him on his back.
 She was on top now, where she wanted to be, in control.
 She unclasped her bra while he took off his shirt, and in the tangle of clothes bit him on the upper arm.